CZAsTc/GeoNamesCN/README.md

 2. Checks ETag to only re-download when the dataset updates.
 3. Uses OpenCC for text conversion (e.g., Traditional to Simplified Chinese).
 4. Outputs processed data in Parquet format.

+## Contribution Guide
+Contributions are welcome.
+Feel free to open a pull request after reviewing [`.github/CONTRIBUTING.md`](.github/CONTRIBUTING.md) for guidelines on how to contribute.

+## Code of Conduct
+This project has adopted a Code of Conduct to help create a welcoming, inclusive, and productive community.
+Please see [CODE_OF_CONDUCT.md](.github/CODE_OF_CONDUCT.md) for more information.

+## Security
+We take security issues seriously.
+If you discover any vulnerability or potential exploit, please review our [SECURITY.md](.github/SECURITY.md) for guidelines on how to report it responsibly.

 ## License
 - The code is released under the MIT License.
 See the [LICENSE](LICENSE) file.